ZixuanXu0116/2023-24-NBA-Championship-Prediction/README.md

 Team Members: [Zixuan Xu](https://github.com/ZixuanXu0116), [Munazza Ilyas](https://github.com/Munazza-Ilyas), [Qi Suqian](https://github.com/SuqianQi), [Aahil Navroz](https://github.com/AahilNav), [Joseph Williams](https://github.com/josephwms)

 ## Introduction
-Welcome to our project with the goal of accurately predicting an entire NBA season and ultimitely determining a champion!
-Leading industry methods are complex.
-Really complex.  https://fivethirtyeight.com/methodology/how-our-nba-predictions-work/.
-We wanted to design the best possible model using only a few novel features, namely: machine learning, K-means clustering, team ability matrices and random forest classifiers.
+We aim to accurately predict an entire NBA season and postseason.
+Current leading industry methods are complex, really complex: https://fivethirtyeight.com/methodology/how-our-nba-predictions-work/.
+We seek to design the best possible model using only a few novel features, namely: machine learning, K-means clustering, team ability matrices and random forest classifiers.
 We hope you enjoy!

 ## A. Data Scraping and Preparation

 ***Source:***
-Data was primiarily scraped from https://www.basketball-reference.com/.
+* Data was primiarily scraped from https://www.basketball-reference.com/.
 We begin by scraping player and team summary statistics for each season, differentiating between season and playoff data.
 Next, we scrape HTML files containing game-by-game data, allow us to retrieve each player's performance and game outcomes for every match.

 ***Construct Player Ability Cluster Vector:***
-After obtaining our raw data, we utilized a K-means machine learning classification algorithm for the Player Ability Cluster Matrix.
+* After obtaining our raw data, we utilized a K-means machine learning classification algorithm for the Player Ability Cluster Matrix.
 Different attributes were employed to classify distinct abilities, and we devised custom weights to calculate the ranking of each cluster.

 ![Players ability clusters](visualizations/Updated-Clusters.png)

-The result is a **Player Ability Vector**.
+* The result is a **Player Ability Vector**.
 Each player is measured by seven attributes: shooting, peri_def, playmaker, pro_rim, efficiency, influence, and scoring.
 Each attribute ranges from 0 to 5, where 0 signifies the weakest ability in the respective attribute, while 5 indicates the strongest.
 Here is an example:(screenshot)

 *Zixuan Clippers Chart*

 ***Predict Next Year's Player Ability Vector:***
-Since our model will only use previous year data for predicting a given year, we want some way to adjust a player's ability clusters for the next year of game play.
+* Since our model will only use previous year data for predicting a given year, we want some way to adjust a player's ability clusters for the next year of game play.
 As a motivation, we used the following article:

 NBA Players Peak age Distributions: https://www.linkedin.com/pulse/analysing-predicting-peak-age-nba-players-data-science-marcus-chua/

-For the normal season, player's cluster scores were adjusted positively for younger players and negatively for older players.
+* For the normal season, player's cluster scores were adjusted positively for younger players and negatively for older players.
 For playoff data, we gave positive adjustments to players who had played in the previous year's playoffs (experienced under pressure) and negative adjustments to rookies, or players who had not played in previous year's playoffs.
 See below visual for interpretation:

 *Zixuan Age Chart*

 ***Construct Team Ability Matrix:***
-Having obtained the ability vectors for each player in each regular season and playoff, it is natural to establish a **Team Ability Matrix**.
+* Having obtained the ability vectors for each player in each regular season and playoff, it is natural to establish a **Team Ability Matrix**.
 For each time, we select the nine players with the most playing time for each team (5 starters and 4 key bench players): these are the team's key players.
 We then form a 9x7 ability matrix with these nine players and their seven attributes.
 Then we add relevant variables of: age, on-court positions, time played, and game played.
 The result is a **Team Ability Matrix** for each team and season, for both regular season and playoff formats.
 Here is an example:

 *Formatted df of player ability matrix, or screenshot*

 ***Get Game Schedule:***
-After obtaining the ability matrix, the next challenge is to acquire the schedule for the entire season.
+* After obtaining the ability matrix, the next challenge is to acquire the schedule for the entire season.
 In a league with 30 teams, a regular season typically involves each team playing 82 games.
 Therefore, the total number of games in a season is 82 × 15, equal to 1230 games.
 We leverage game-by-game scraped data to form a schedule for each team reporting home team, away team and win/loss.
 This schedule is invaluable for our next step: model training!

 ## B. Making Prediction

 ***Construct Prediction Model:***
-With all the data prepared, we can proceed with the predictions.
+* With all the data prepared, we can proceed with the predictions.
 To predict the result of any game, we construct a machine-learning model.
 We treat the ability/attribute matrices for the two teams involved as the total features and include a result column to serve as the real outcome for validation.
 By training the model on the results of all games from the 2015 season to the 2022 season, we aim to predict the outcomes of games in the 2023 season.

 ***Play-in Games Prediction:***
-Since the rule of playoff seasons changed after COVID-19, we added the play-in games into consideration.
+* Since the rule of playoff seasons changed after COVID-19, we added the play-in games into consideration.
 For the 2022-2023 season we obtained the predicted results for each game.
 Then, we calculated the total wins and losses for each team, allowing us to rank them.
 We selected teams that ranked 7th to 10th in both the Eastern and Western Conferences, which would participate in play-in games.
 Next we designed an algorithm for these teams to compete in play-in games to determine which team wins the play-in spot in the playoffs.
 To raise the level of engagement, there is a component which allows users to input the second round matchup of the play-in format.

 ***Regular Season & Playoffs Prediction:***
-*After simulating the regular season using the "simulate regular season" Python file, we able to identify the final top eight teams for each conference (1st-7th seeded, and the 8th seeded play-in team).
+* After simulating the regular season using the "simulate regular season" Python file, we able to identify the final top eight teams for each conference (1st-7th seeded, and the 8th seeded play-in team).
 We conclude our process by running the "simulate_playoffs" script, which predicts outcomes and winners for each round of the playoffs, taking into account home team advantage for each match (very relevant in playoffs!).
 The process is repeated n times, and the team which comes out on top the most amount of times is the predicted NBA champion!

 ## C. Our Process: Overview

 ![NBA Prediction Flow](visualizations/Updated-NBA-prediction.png)

 ## D. Result & Model evaluation